 - First follow-up in the office, X-rays taken, dressing changed

-- Boot is applied to the foot, and weight-bearing, as tolerated, may be permitted depending on which procedures were performed
+The boot is applied to the foot, and weight-bearing, as tolerated, maybe

 - Full weight in the boot, start physical therapy